How To: Pork Medallions

 A 10-minute marinade with a prepared seasoning mix combined with a little vegetable oil will add an extra depth of flavour.
 Check out our marinade guide below.

 Cook the meat until meat juices run clear and serve as quickly as you can.
 Allowing medallions to rest will only dry them out.

 How To Remove The Fat From A Loin Steak To Create A Medallion

-Pork fillet medallions and loin medallions are becoming more widely available in supermarkets now but if you can’t get hold of them then choose a pork steak instead.
-You can either cut the fat off to get a medallion or cook it as it is and all our recipes work for loin steaks too.
+Pork loin medallions are becoming more widely available in supermarkets now but if you can’t get hold of them, you can make your own from more widely available cuts.
+Buy a pork loin steak and remove the fat with a sharp knife to produce a medallion or cook it with the fat on, if preferred, as all our recipes work for loin steaks too.